Ector County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-This is the most important piece of information you need to know: You only have 15 days from the date of your DUI arrest to request an Administrative License Revocation (ALR) hearing.
-Missing this deadline will result in an automatic suspension of your driver's license.
-Don't delay!
+You have only 15 days from the date of your DWI arrest to request an ALR hearing.
+This is a strict deadline.
+Missing it will result in an automatic suspension of your driver's license.

 Automatic License Suspension